 Clean Room Design Experts

-Science, electronics and pharmacy require particle-free work environments in order to control contamination.
-Designing these clean rooms always is an individual process.
-Not only the requirements of the future use must be taken into account but also specific building conditions.
-This requires knowledge, practical know-how and experience.
+Science, electronics and pharmacy require particle-free work environments to control contamination.
+Designing these clean rooms is an individual process, accounting for future use and specific building conditions.
+This requires knowledge, practical proficiency and experience.
 Suppliers offer modular wall and ceiling systems – P³ is there to support clients in choosing the right solution.

 Analysis of needs and costs